Class of 2001

 Joshua Squiers, MSN'01, PhD'12, is director of the acute care nurse practitioner program and assistant professor at the Oregon Health and Science University School of Nursing in Portland, and assistant professor of anesthesiology and perioperative medicine in the OHSU School of Medicine (2020).

-Michelle Terrell, MSN’01, DNP’18, co-authored “Development and Testing of an Advanced Practice Clinical Advancement Program within an Academic Medical Center,” published in the Journal of the American Association of Nurse Practitioners in July 2020.
-She was a panelist for the VUSN Alumni Board’s DNP Know Your Value event in January 2019.
+Michelle Terrell, MSN'01, DNP'18, is co-author of "Development and Testing of an Advanced Practice Clinical Advancement Program within an Academic Medical Center," published in the Journal of the American Association of Nurse Practitioners in September 2021, and was a panelist for the VUSN Alumni Board's annual DNP Know Your Value in January 2019.
 Michelle presented at the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018 and at the VUMC Pediatric Critical Care Boot Camp in September 2017.

 Pamela Thompson, MSN'01, is a family nurse practitioner at Precision Pain Care in Nashville and Smyrna, Tennessee (2020).

-Julianne Wagnon, MSN’01, is a nurse practitioner specializing in asthma, rhinitis, sinusitis, immunology, gastroenterology, hepatology and nutrition for adults and children at the Vanderbilt Inflammatory Bowel Disease Clinic, One Hundred Oaks in Nashville (2020).
+Julianne Wagnon, MSN'01, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She is a nurse practitioner specializing in asthma, rhinitis, sinusitis, immunology, gastroenterology, hepatology and nutrition for adults and children at the Vanderbilt Inflammatory Bowel Disease Clinic.

 Bob Weber, MSN'01, is a family nurse practitioner at Middle Tennessee Family Medicine in Murfreesboro, Tennessee (2017).